charleskoffler/clprolf/simol_compiler/README.md

 Then you can use mvn compile.

 - The simol compiler parse simol code(.simo source files), and java code included(java 8).
 He stops when a syntax error is met, simol or java.
 It does not, actually, deal with semantic analysis of simol, nor java.
-Semantic analysis of simol is not so important, it's only about: rewo and information, checking is there are no methods. simu_rewo and simu_alfoc, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed
+Semantic analysis of simol is not vital, if we want to program in simol anyway.
+It's about: semantic analysis of class inheritance, and inheritance of interfaces by interfaces et classes. rewo and information, checking is there are no methods. simu_rewo and simu_alfoc, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed